ZWhiteShadow/Momivate/README.md

 # Momivate
-Volunteer for Momivate.com / Moviate.org - Code Changes for
+Volunteer for Momivate.com / Moviate.org:

 6/5 - Helped with re-direct from Momivate.com -> Momivate.org